-We regularly review sites that monetize, in part, with affiliate links.
+We regularly consult for sites that monetize, in part, with affiliate links.
 We usually advise people to redirect affiliate links.
 In the past, we noticed that there wasn’t a proper script available online that could handle this for us, so we created one to tackle this problem.
 In this post, I explain how you can get your hands on it and how you can get it running on your website.

 Why should I cloak my affiliate links?